LaurenColvin/my-health-client/README.md

 | Day 4 | Final Touches and deploying frontend | Complete   |
 | Day 5 | Present                              | Incomplete |

-## Project Description

-My Health App is a fitness and wellness tracker where users can input their daily acivities to work towards their goals.
-This is a health app for users who want to focus on awareness of their health journey.

-This app will include a backend database using MongoDB and Express.js and a frontend web application using Node.js and React.

 ## Team Responsibilities